 I recommend starting with Phon’s website.
 There is great, free information there that will give you an idea if this might be the kind of work you’d enjoy, and if you would be good at it.

-Would you recommend High-Level Proofreading Pro to people who would like to start working on romance novels?
+Would you recommend High-Level Proofreading And Copyediting Pro to people who would like to start working on romance novels?

 My name is Chris Wheary, and I am a freelance proofreader and copy editor.
 I love working with talented authors and helping them create their best work possible.
 I especially enjoy working in the romance genre and I’ve proofread and copyedited novellas and full-length novels in numerous romance subgenres.
 I’m always open to new opportunities.
 You can find me on LinkedIn and @cmwheary on Instagram.